 The primary duties of the compensation committee are to assist the Board of Directors in establishing remuneration arrangements for executive officers and directors and to administer our executive compensation programs.
 The members of the compensation committee are Messrs.
 Sledge (Chairman), Lockett and Martin.
-The compensation committee reviews and discusses with management the Compensation Discussion and Analysis (the "CD&A") required by the Securities and Exchange Commission and recommends to the Board that the CD&A be included in the Company's proxy statement.
-The committee also produces an annual compensation committee report for inclusion in Comstock's proxy statement.
+The compensation committee reviews and discusses with management the Compensation Discussion and Analysis (the "CD&A") required by the Commission and recommends to the Board that the CD&A be included in the Company's proxy statement.
+The committee also produces an annual compensation committee report for inclusion in our proxy statement.